OpenMined/PySyft/docs/source/install_tutorials/overview.rst

 Welcome to the domain deployment installation tutorials!
-This section of our documentation is designed to be the simplest way to get you started deploying a PyGrid Domain to an OSX, Linux, or Windows machine.
+This section of our documentation is designed to be the simplest way to get you started deploying a PyGrid Domain to an OSX, Linux, or Windows machine and interacting with it as a data scientist using PySyft.
 If you're looking for cloud deployment, or more advanced tutorials such as ansible, vagrant, kubernetes, or virtualbox deployment, please see the `advanced deployment documentation <https://openmined.github.io/PySyft/deployment/index.html#>`__.